asminpaudel141/java-100program/README.md

 # 13.Print numbers in sequence way
 # 14.Program to find largest number in an array
 # 15.Program to find second largest number in an array
+# 16.Find the index of the largest number in an array